-HMLP acquired land from the Town in 2013 upon which we are building a new service center.
-This new facility will allow our clerical and administrative employees to be under the same roof as our field employees.
-This will be a plus for the customer as it will allow them to conduct all of their on-site HMLP business in one location, will promote better communication between all our employees and customers, and should provide opportunities for synergies between these groups and allow for better oversight.
-Construction commenced in April of 2015 and is expected to be completed in 2016.
+HMLP acquired land from the Town in 2013 upon which we built a new service center.
+The new facility has put our clerical and administrative employees, for the first time in company history, under the same roof as our field employees.
+This has proven to be a plus for the customer as it allows them to conduct all of their on-site HMLP business in one location, has promoted better communication between all our employees and customers, has provided opportunities for synergies between these groups and allows for better management oversight.
+Construction commenced in April of 2015 and was substantially complete in April of 2016.
+The administration and clerical employees moved into the building in June of 2016 and the field operations employees moved in October of 2016 when the final touches were completed to the warehouse area.
+Our Cushing Street facility was returned to the Town as was the agreement when we were given the land to build our operations center.
+The final construction cost was higher than initially projected but the increases were due to changes made during the construction process.
+The building continues to draw rave reviews from visitors for its look and functionality.